 Encoders can satisfy the proposed constraint by disabling either LMCS entirely or just the chroma residual scaling part of LMCS for the pictures within a GDR period.
 In the performed simulations, the impact on overall coding performance by the proposal is xx% for disabling LMCS within the GDR periods and yy% for disabling chroma residual scaling of LMCS within the GDR periods.

+Alternative proposal is to fix the problem with LMCS for GDR at CU level without changes in syntax and/or semantics.
+For a current CU in clean area, if use of chroma residual scaling of LMCS requires any reconstructed pixels in dirty area, this contribution proposes to disable chroma residual scaling of LCMS for the current CU.
+This alternative proposal has almost no impact on overall coding performance.

 Introduction